robincornett/send-images-rss/README.md

 ## Changelog

+### 2.6.1
+bugfix: activation error for some users FIXED.

 ### 2.6.0
 * added a filter to optionally attempt to process external images.
 * added a filter to optionally not replace small images in post content.